okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020/index.md

 #### Bugs Fixed in 2020.02.0

-* When using the [SAML assertion inline hook](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/InlineHook/#tag/InlineHook/operation/createSAMLAssertionInlineHook), if there was an optional attribute statement configured for the app and the attribute statement had no value specified, commands returned from SAML inline hook responses were not applied.
+* When using the [SAML assertion inline hook](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/InlineHook/#tag/InlineHook/operation/createSAMLAssertionInlineHook), if there was an optional attribute statement configured for the app and the attribute statement had no value specified, commands returned from SAML inline hook responses weren't applied.
 (OKTA-263494)

 * The [Update User Types API](/docs/reference/api/user-types/#update-user-type) previously allowed the existing name of a User Type to be changed.
 (OKTA-241788)